wrf/supermatrix/README.md

 `add_taxa_to_align.py -a philippe2009_FullAlignment.phy -i philippe2009_partitions.txt -t ~/genomes/apis_mellifera/amel_OGSv3.2_pep.fa -T Apis_mellifera -f phylip-relaxed -U philippe2009_w_amel.aln --mafft ~/programs/mafft --hmmbin ~/programs/`

-All messages and reports can be captured as standard error, such as `2> philippe2009_w_new_taxa.log`.
+All messages and reports can be captured as standard error (using `2>`), such as `2> philippe2009_w_new_taxa.log`.
+It is recommended to do this.

 ## join_alignments.py ##
 Join multiple individual alignment files into a supermatrix, allowing for only one occurence of any taxa in each alignment.
 Names must be the same, though can have unique identifiers (like gene names or numbers) as long as they can be systematically split from the taxon names (using `-d`).

 `join_alignments.py -a hehenberger2017_alignments/* -d "@" -u hehenberger2017_supermatrix.fasta`

+This can also be used to rejoin alignments produced by `add_taxa_to_align.py` that are manually edited.
+Use the `-A` option to detect the order from the default output naming scheme of the alignments.

 ## split_supermatrix_to_taxa.py ##
 Split a supermatrix into fasta files, one for each taxa where individual proteins are defined by the partition file.
 Empty proteins are ignored, but gaps are retained.
 This is NOT the reverse operation of `join_alignments.py`, which joins multiple alignment files into a supermatrix.